jceloria/tf-vsphere-rancher2/README.md

 **Note: set the appropriate users for the images in the terraform variables, default is `root`**

-You can use the use the auto-generated ssh_config file to connect to the droplets by droplet name, e.g. `ssh <prefix>-rancheragent-0-all` or `ssh <prefix>-rancherserver` etc. To do so, you have two options:
+You can use the use the auto-generated ssh_config file to connect to the VMs by VM name, e.g. `ssh <prefix>-rancheragent-0-all` or `ssh <prefix>-rancherserver` etc. To do so, you have two options:

 1. Add an `Include` directive at the top of the SSH config file in your home directory (`~/.ssh/config`) to include the ssh_config file at the location you have checked out the this repository, e.g. `Include ~/git/tf-vsphere-rancher2/ssh_config`.